 “Doing Nothing with AI 2.0” is animated by a Generative Adversarial Networks (GAN) and a Kuka Robot KR6 R900.
 Using the real-time robot control system mxAutomation together with the Grasshopper plugin “Kuka|PRC” and MaxMsp creates a space of 255 by the power of 256 possible robotic movements, sound and visual combinations.

-Every time a spectator puts on the EEG headband, the GAN generates a choreography based on collected data from previous spectators.
-After 30 seconds of EEG data, the current choreography gets evaluated.
-If it did bring the spectator closer to a state of doing nothing the current choreography is saved and starts to mutate slightly.
-If it didn‘t get the spectator closer to a state of doing nothing the GAN generates the next choreography.
+Every time a spectator puts on the EEG device, the GAN generates a choreography based on collected data from previous spectators.
+After 30 seconds of EEG feedback, the current choreography gets evaluated.
+If it did bring the spectator closer to a state of doing nothing, the recent choreography gets saved and slightly mutated.
+If it didn’t get the spectator closer to doing nothing, the GAN generates the next choreography.